remysheppard/gabby-the-tabby/content/articles/welcome-to-gabby-the-tabbys-site.md

 We decided, with such a healthy, beautiful, kitty, how could we _not_ share her with the world!?
 So we decided to start an [instagram page](https://www.instagram.com/gabby.the.tabby/) & this blog.

 We hope you enjoy seeing snapshots of our lives with this wonderful little creature!

+#### Update

+This was written when we first launched this site back in 2014.
+Since then Gabby has had the most wonderful little life that a kitty could hope for.
+Unfortunately, though, from 2021 to 2022 she began having problems.
+Eventually, in February of 2022, we had to make the decision to humanely euthanize her.

+It was the hardest thing we've ever had to do, and we miss her so dearly.

+We're leaving this site up to help other cat owners, as well as to serve as a memorial to our sweet Gabibberly (as we called her).